honeydbio/honeydb-agent-heroku/README.md

 ### Register a top level domain

 The first option is registering a top level domain and point it to your Heroku instance.
 Be creative with your domain names.
-For example, the following domains are available (as of this readm update):
+For example, the following domains are available (as of this readme update):

 * herokubank.com
 * herokucryptoexchange.com